Big and Tall Fit Guide

 Think about where you’ll be wearing your shorts.
 Are you looking for something for the gym, lounging at home, or going out for a casual dinner?
 The answer will guide your choices.
 For activewear, look for shorts made from breathable, stretch fabrics with an elastic or drawstring waistband for maximum comfort and movement.
 For a more put-together look, you might choose a pair with a flat front and a structured fabric.
 A higher rise and a slightly looser fit can provide great coverage and help balance your proportions, ensuring you look and feel your best no matter the occasion.

-Keep Your Shorts Fitting Great
+How to Keep Your Shorts Fitting Perfectly

 You’ve done the work: you measured yourself, checked the size chart, and found a pair of 4XL shorts that fit perfectly.
 Now, the goal is to keep them that way.
 The right care routine can make all the difference, preserving that ideal fit and feel for seasons to come.
 A little effort in the laundry room ensures your shorts stay comfortable, look great, and don’t end up stretched out or shrunken after just a few wears.